agardnerIT/logs-to-spans-otel/README.md

 **Convert log records into trace spans** by grouping logs that share a common attribute value (e.g. `userID=123`).
 Each group becomes a single trace, with every log ordered by timestamp becoming a span in that trace.

+> **This connector is not included in any official OpenTelemetry Collector distribution.** You must build your own custom Collector using the [OpenTelemetry Collector Builder (OCB)](https://opentelemetry.io/docs/collector/extend/ocb/).
+The builder binary is available as a downloadable asset from [OpenTelemetry Collector releases](https://github.com/open-telemetry/opentelemetry-collector-releases/tags) (look for `cmd/builder` tags).
+Docker images can be built using the [Dockerfile](#containerize-your-collector-distribution) example below.
+A ready-to-use [`builder-config.yaml`](builder-config.yaml) is included in this repo.

 ## Why?

 Standard log aggregators treat each line as an independent event — you lose the _relationship_ between log lines that belong to the same user session, request, or workflow.